Contact and other details

 If you do not wish to submit your complaint directly to us, as set out above, you may be able to submit your complaint via the European Commission's ODR platform.

-If you are not a client but you nevertheless have a complaint in relation to our provision of legal services, please raise the matter with Sarah de Gay, our General Counsel.
+If you are not a client but you nevertheless have a complaint in relation to our provision of legal services, please raise the matter with Julia Adams, our General Counsel.
 You can do this by writing to her at One Bunhill Row, London EC1Y 8YY or by using the [email protected] email address.

 We will deal with any such complaint promptly, fairly and free of charge.